 “Gua zai, A-bu,” Maddie said, neatly cutting off her mother.
 “I love you.”
 They hugged, then Mrs. Wong went over to the window to open it again.
 They never spoke of it again.

 The wedding had taken place in the church, of course, but Maddie had managed to keep it simple.
-Darrell had agreed to a small wedding in part because he had a small family – parents, still married, and an older sister – but mostly because he would have agreed to anything to get Maddie to marry him.
-She wore a simple red dress she had bought from Macy’s for seventy bucks, a dress she would actually wear again, and Darrell wore a green tweed suit that nicely complemented his auburn hair.
+Darryl had agreed to a small wedding in part because he had a small family – parents, still married, and an older sister – but mostly because he would have agreed to anything to get Maddie to marry him.
+She wore a simple red dress she had bought from Macy’s for seventy bucks, a dress she would actually wear again, and Darryl wore a green tweed suit that nicely complemented his auburn hair.
 Maddie’s heart had thumped wildly as she had walked down the aisle with her mother by her side at the sight of her handsome groom.
 She hated to admit it, but his strong resemblance to a young, non-skanky Jonathan Rhys Meyers – he was so hot in the classic, Velvet Goldmine – was one reason she gave him a chance.

 They had been so careful about when they had sex.
 For the first three years of their marriage, they abstained from intercourse whenever Maddie was ovulating.
 It had been difficult because they were so hot for each other, but they managed to satisfy each other in different ways when they couldn’t actually fuck.
-Fortunately, there was no law yet mandating children for married couples – though there was a bill making its way through Congress – so the worst was that Maddie and Darrell had to suffer the nasty gossip behind their backs in church as to why they didn’t have children yet.
+Fortunately, there was no law yet mandating children for married couples – though there was a bill making its way through Congress – so the worst was that Maddie and Darryl had to suffer the nasty gossip behind their backs in church as to why they didn’t have children yet.
 Maddie was almost militant about scheduling their sex, but one night, she had slipped.
-Darrell had just come home from his corporate job excited because he had gotten a big raise, and they went out to celebrate the added responsibilities and income.
+Darryl had just come home from his corporate job excited because he had gotten a big raise, and they went out to celebrate the added responsibilities and income.
 Several bottles of wine had been consumed, and they had raced home, barely able to keep their hands off each other.
 Maddie had been in the first hours of ovulation, so she had decided to risk it just once.
-Darrell had withdrawn before cumming, but damn it, the one slip-up had been enough to make Maddie pregnant.
+Darryl had withdrawn before cumming, but damn it, the one slip-up had been enough to make Maddie pregnant.

 “Do you think you could untie my hands, Mrs. Frazier?”
 Maddie asked In a little girl voice.
 “I’d like to rub my wrists to restore the circulation.”
 Mrs. Frazier’s hands hovered over Maddie’s restraints before she pulled them back.